 Going forward we will maintain strong focus on our customers by continuously assessing our business processes and operations in order to provide good value and excellent service.
-To this end we will continue to invest and innovate in information technology.
+To this end we will continue to drive innovation supporting by our investment in information technology.